 As a result of the complex photochemistry, tropospheric OH abundance is sensitive to changes in SLCF emissions as well as climate.
-Increases in methane, CO, NMVOCs reduce OH while increases in water vapour and temperature, incoming solar radiation, NOx and tropospheric ozone enhance OH.
-The OH level thus responds to climate change and climate variability via its sensitivity to temperature and water vapour as well as the influence of climate on natural emissions (e.g., wetland methane emissions, lightning NOx, BVOCs, fire emissions) with consequent feedbacks on climate (Section 6.4.5).
-Climate modes of variability, like ENSO, also contribute to OH variability via changes in lightning NOx emissions and deep convection (Turner et al., 2018), and fire emissions (Rowlinson et al., 2019).
+Increases in methane, CO and NMVOCs reduce OH while increases in water vapour and temperature, incoming solar radiation, NOx and tropospheric ozone enhance OH.
+The OH level thus responds to climate change and climate variability via its sensitivity to temperature and water vapour, as well as the influence of climate on natural emissions (e.g., wetland methane emissions, lightning NOx, BVOCs, fire emissions) with consequent feedbacks on climate (Section 6.4.5).
+Climate modes of variability, like El Niño–Southern Oscillation (ENSO), also contribute to OH variability via changes in lightning NOx emissions and deep convection (Turner et al., 2018), and fire emissions (Rowlinson et al., 2019).